 Traveling on planes can be cramped, you may miss a meal and be hungry, and without the right provisions a flight can be boring.
 Flights with your toddler in tow can compound travel woes to a whole other level.
 How can you keep your child comfortable and well behaved?
 Preparation is key.
+Flying with a toddler is not as hard as many people fear it will be as long as you prepare.
 With a these tips for flying with toddlers on airplanes and innovative new product designs you and your little one will be flying high and happy.

 Pick Early Morning Flights